Worried about staying healthy on a family cruise? Don't be. All you need are some simple precautions.

-Let's start with clearing up some common misconceptions about cruising.
+Let's start with clearing up some common misconceptions about going on cruises.

 While norovirus cases on cruise ships can make for alarming headlines, they actually affect less than one percent of all passengers, according to the Centers for Disease Control and Prevention.
 Your family members are more likely to catch an illness at your workplace, school, or on public transportation.